 Intrinsic attenuation occurs in porous rocks when motion of the rock and the fluid in the pores becomes uncoupled.
 The rock becomes anelastic as energy is lost due to fluid friction (Pride et al. 2003).
-If the pore space is completely filled with fluid, the fluid has less mobility than if there is some gas saturation, and is expected that attenuation is higher in a partially fluid saturated rock (Winkler and Nur 1982).
-Theoretically, a subsurface reservoir full of hydrocarbons will tend to be acoustically "softer" than a porous rock filled only with water (Kumar Batzle and Hofmann 2003).
+If the pore space is completely filled with fluid, the fluid has less mobility than if there is some gas saturation and it is expected that attenuation is higher in a partially fluid saturated rock (Winkler and Nur 1982).
+Theoretically, a subsurface reservoir full of hydrocarbons will tend to be acoustically 'softer' than a porous rock filled only with water (Kumar, Batzle and Hofmann 2003).

-Until now, most attempts to extract attenuation at a local scale are restricted to active seismic data recorded at the surface (Clawson Smith and.
-Benz 1989; Evans and Zucca 1988).
-This approach encounters significant difficulties, because the amplitude spectrum of the seismic record contains the imprint of the amplitude spectrum of the earth's reflectivity as well as the amplitude spectrum of the seismic wavelet.
-In the present investigation we will attempt to extract seismic attenuation values from data obtained from a local high density microearthquake network.
+Until now, most attempts to extract attenuation at a local scale have been restricted to active seismic data recorded at the surface (Evans and Zucca 1988; Clawson, Smith and Benz 1989).
+This approach encounters significant difficulties because the amplitude spectrum of the seismic record contains the imprint of the amplitude spectrum of the seismic wavelet.
+In the present investigation we will attempt to extract seismic attenuation values from data obtained from a local high-density microearthquake network.

-Several methods have been developed to compute intrinsic attenuation and have been applied mostly in a regional scale (Ho-Liu Kanamori and Clayton 1988; Sekiguchi et al. 1996; Sarker and Abers 1998; Rietbrock 2001).
+Several methods have been developed to compute intrinsic attenuation and have been applied mostly in a regional scale (Ho-Liu, Kanamori and Clayton 1988; Sekiguchi et al. 1996; Sarker and Abers 1998; Rietbrock 2001).
 Most of these methods are applied to the frequency domain and are very dependent on source and instrument properties.

 Pulse width methods do not require precise measuring of pulse amplitudes or taking into account the instrument response.
-Unlike spectral methods, the pulse width methods only require a very short part of the first arriving signal, which is relatively free of other interfering waveforms (reflections, scattering, or multiple travel paths).
+Unlike spectral methods, the pulse width methods only require a very short part of the first arriving signal, which is relatively free of other interfering waveforms (reflections, scattering or multiple travelpaths).